Events & Training

 Other classes have included verbal de-escalation techniques from our police department via our Psychological First Aid (PFA) team.
 Should those be of interest to you, please let the PFA team lead know and sign up for the email alerts.

 In 2017 and 2018 we completed the island’s first Wilderness First Responder (WFR) courses, adding 75 more trained citizens to our Hubs team.
 If you’d like to receive alerts for future WFR training, sign up here.

 Are you already a WFR or a NOLS-trained responder?
 We’d love to have you join the Hubs team as well; please send us a note with your current certification and we’ll send you an invite to our quarterly practice drills.

 The Community Emergency Response Team (CERT) Program educates people about disaster preparedness for hazards that may impact their area and trains them in basic disaster response skills, such as fire safety, light search and rescue, team organization, and disaster medical operations.

 With real hands on training during the various classes, participants that take the entire course will use fire extinguishers on a real fire, perform search and rescue operations in the fire training tower and participate in a disaster exercise.
-We'd love to have you join our team!
-For existing CERT members, here's a list of the refresher courses.
-To learn more, contact Bainbridge Island CERT Coordinator Gregg Watts with questions.
-Register for Bainbridge CERT.
+We’d love to have you join our team!
+For existing CERT members, here’s a list of the refresher courses.
+To learn more, contact the Bainbridge Island CERT team with questions.

 You can find more training courses from our awesome sister organizations; click through to learn more and register…